jackfrost68/Spotify_Analysis/README.md

 <ins>*Introduction:*</ins>

 Last week Spotify sent out its yearly Spotify Wrapped feature.
 I noticed most of my songs were under 3 minutes.
 So using data from [Kaggle](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download), I built a classification tree model to analyze genre selection.
-Then using excel, I analyzed the average duration of songs over the last five years.
+Just like a decision tree, a classification tree model maps the binary decisions that lead to a specific class.
+This machine learning model takes input in both numerical and categorical formats e.g. tempo, loudness and tries to make a prediction of a categorical variable e.g. genre.
+Lastly, using excel, I analyzed the average duration of songs over the last five years.

 <ins>*Managing the dataset:*</ins>

 After importing different libraries (rpart.plot, gmodels and rpart) I loaded the data set to R-Studio.
+Libraries are a collection of R functions and code that bring more functionality.
+Think of it as a toolbox that has different tools in it that can help one fix something.
 I then deleted some columns such as id, analysis_url and Unnamed..0 because they offered little significance to the model and predictions.
 Lastly, I checked for missing values in the dataset using the is.na function.
 Fortunately, the dataset had none.

 <ins>*Partitioning the data:*</ins>

 Before building the model, I split the data into two sets.
 60% of it was used for training the model, and 40% was reserved for testing the model.
+The training portion is used to train the model to predict correctly while the testing portion is used to evaluate the predictions made by the model.

 <ins>*Buidling a classfication tree model:*</ins>